Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Requirements

-We’re looking for someone with proven facilities management experience who thrives in a fast-paced, technical environment.
-You’ll be proactive, organised, solutions-focused, and hands-on in delivering an exceptional working environment.
-Experience in running projects for the design and fit-out of office spaces is a must, while experience of a mixed office and lab space fit-out would be an advantage.
+We’re looking for someone with proven experience in facilities management who thrives in a fast paced, technical environment.
+You’ll be proactive, organised and solutions focused, with a hands on approach to creating an exceptional working environment.
+Experience leading office design and fit out projects is essential, while exposure to mixed office and laboratory spaces would be an advantage.

 Benefits